quoteboxqa/api/source/includes/_lineitems.md

 400 Badrequest - { validation related errors }
 </aside>

-## Search line item
+## Search

-This endpoint will search a line item with advanced filters (if applied)
+This endpoint will search a line item with advanced filters (if applied).

+This endpoint resembles a scenario when an user wants to search a line item from a list of line items.

 ```shell
 # HTTP REQUEST BODY